|

-We celebrated our graduating Scholars and all the ways our students, their families, and our community come together to Make It Happen!
+We celebrated 15 years of Evanston Scholars and our graduating Scholars and all the ways our students, their families, and our community come together to Make It Happen!

 Thank you to our POMP!
 Sponsors